krkn-chaos/krkn/docs/service_disruption_scenarios.md

   sleep: 15
 ```

-**NOTE:** Many openshift namespaces have finalizers built that protect the namespace from being fully deleted: see documentation [here](https://kubernetes.io/blog/2021/05/14/using-finalizers-to-control-deletion/).
-The namespaces that do have finalizers enabled will be in left in a terminating state but all the pods running on that namespace will get deleted.
+### Steps

+This scenario will select a namespace (or multiple) dependent on the configuration and will kill all of the below object types in that namespace and will wait for them to be Running in the post action
+1. Services
+2. Daemonsets
+3. Statefulsets
+4. Replicasets
+5. Deployments

 #### Post Action

-In all scenarios we do a post chaos check to wait and verify the specific component.
+We do a post chaos check to wait and verify the specific objects in each namespace are Ready

 Here there are two options: